 - Good hygiene can help, as do cultural control measures.
 These include removing affected leaves, twigs or cuttings promptly and destroying them.
 Where possible, keep leaves dry to prevent dispersal and germination of the spores

 - If pruning out affected twigs or branches, disinfect the pruning implement between each cut

 There are no fungicides available to amateur gardeners with specific recommendations for use against camellia leaf blight.
-However, the fungicides tebuconazole (Provanto Fungus Fighter Concentrate) and tebuconazole with trifloxystrobin (Provanto Fungus Fighter Plus, Toprose Fungus Control & Protect) are labelled for the control of leaf spots on ornamentals, whilst triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) is labelled for the control of other diseases on ornamental plants.
+However, the fungicides tebuconazole (Provanto Fungus Fighter Concentrate) and tebuconazole with trifloxystrobin (Provanto Fungus Fighter Plus, Toprose Fungus Control & Protect) are labelled for the control of leaf spots on ornamentals, whilst triticonazole (Fungus Clear Ultra) is labelled for the control of other diseases on ornamental plants.
 These products may give some control of leaf blight on camellia.

 Inclusion of a product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

 Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)

 Chemicals: using a sprayer

 Chemicals: using safely and effectively